-Ryanair loses Palma's kits in the middle of the Champions League
+Ryanair loses Palma kits in the middle of the Champions League

-El Palma's journey to the Champions League has taken an unexpected turn.
+The journey of El Palma towards the Champions League has taken an unexpected turn.
 According to Diario de Mallorca, Ryanair has lost the suitcase containing all of the team's kits.
-The players are left without their official playing clothes hours before a crucial match, creating logistical chaos that forces them to seek emergency solutions in the destination country.
+The players are left without their official match clothing hours before a crucial game, creating logistical chaos that forces them to seek emergency solutions in the destination country.

-Palma players in street clothes, lost suitcases and a Ryanair plane in the background, pre-match chaos.
+Palma players in street clothes, lost suitcases and Ryanair plane in the background, chaos before the match.

 Kit logistics in professional football 🧳

-In top-level football, kit management is a technical and meticulous process.
-Each player has a personalized kit with specific sizes, names, and numbers, as well as several changes per match.
-Losing a suitcase means not only the absence of shirts and shorts, but also socks, shin guards, and warm-up gear.
-Clubs usually carry a surplus in other luggage or contact local suppliers to produce quick replicas, but the time margin is slim once the flight has landed.
+In high-level football, kit management is a technical and meticulous process.
+Each player has a personalized kit with specific sizes, names, and numbers, in addition to several changes per match.
+The loss of a suitcase implies not only the absence of shirts and shorts, but also socks, shin guards, and warm-up clothing.
+Clubs usually carry a surplus in another piece of luggage or contact local suppliers to manufacture quick replicas, but the time margin is tight once the flight has already landed.

 Plan B: playing with trash bags and markers 🗑️